aphiria/aphiria/README.md

 }
 ```

 Opulence will first scan for matching scalar values by name in your route variables, and then, if no match is found, the query string.
 Multiple scalar parameters are supported.
-It also gracefully handles nullable values or parameters with default values.
+It also gracefully handles nullable values and parameters with default values.

 <h3 id="request-body-arrays">Request Body Arrays</h3>